jorditorresBCN/Assignments-2017/Lab04.md

 }

 ```
+In this GeoJSON object, the first key is the `type` of object being represented.
+This field is
+mandatory and its value must be one of the following:
+* `Point`: This is used to represent a single position
+* `MultiPoint`: This represents multiple positions
+* `LineString`: This specifies a string of lines that go through two or more positions
+* `MultiLineString`: This is equivalent to multiple strings of lines
+* `Polygon`: This represents a closed string of lines, that is, the first and the last positions are the same
+* `GeometryCollection`: This is a list of different geometries
+* `Feature`: This is one of the preceding items (excluding GeometryCollection) with additional custom properties
+* `FeatureCollection`: This is used to represent a list of features

+Given that `type` in the preceding example has the `FeatureCollection` value, we will expect the `features` field to be a list of objects (each of which is a `Feature`).

+The two features shown in the example are simple points, so in both cases, the
+`coordinates` field is an array of two elements: longitude and latitude.
+This field also
+allows for a third element to be there, representing altitude (when omitted, the altitude is
+assumed to be zero).

-For our examples, we just need the simplest structure, a Point.
-A point is identified by its coordinates (latitude and longitude).
-In GeoJSON, we can also represent objects such as a Feature or aFeatureCollection.
-The first one is basically a geometry with additional properties, while the second one is a list of features.
-Our Twitter data set can be represented in GeoJSON as `aFeatureCollection`.
+For our examples, we just need the simplest structure, a `Point` identified by its coordinates (latitude and longitude).
 In order to generate this GeoJSON data structure we simply need to iterate all the tweets looking for the coordinates field.
 A very important warning is that this field may not be present.
-Today many tweets are not includes their geographic location (many users prefer not indicate this information on their tweets).
+As we mentioned before, many tweets not include their geographic location (many users prefer not indicate this information on their tweets).

-This code will create the GeoJSON data structure (for tweets where the coordinates are explicitely given) and then the data are dumped into a file called geo_data.json:
+The following code will create the GeoJSON data structure (for tweets where the coordinates are explicitely given) and then the data are dumped into a file called geo_data.json:
 ```
 fname = 'Lab3.CaseStudy.json'
 with open(fname, 'r') as f: